oboroc/oboroc.github.io/_posts/2015-07-09-trouble-with-the-unicorn.md

 categories: posts
 ---

-I know how learning of complex subject is supposed to work, but its not happening for me right now.
+I know how learning of complex subject is supposed to work, but it's not happening for me right now.

 You're supposed to mimic someone else as much as possible, slowly gaining small insights into why they are doing something this way or that.
 And hopefully eventually you kind of daydream or sleep on it, and it all clicks together into overall comprehension.
-I guess criticism could accelerate it drammatically if you can get someone to see what you do and tell you what they think about it.
+I guess criticism could accelerate it dramatically if you can get someone to see what you do and tell you what they think about it.

 For a while now I'm trying to understand how proper lexer and parser generators work.
 Specifically, flex and bison.
 I ended up buying this book:

 ![Introduction to Compiler Construction with UNIX](/img/2015-07-09-trouble-with-the-unicorn.jpg ""Introduction to Compiler Construction with UNIX, Axel T. Schreiner and H. Gerorge Friedman, Jr., 1985"")

-It is also available [online](http://scholarworks.rit.edu/cgi/viewcontent.cgi?article=1064&context=books)
+It is also available [online](http://scholarworks.rit.edu/cgi/viewcontent.cgi?article=1064&context=books).

 I got stuck dead very early, on page 11.
 I just don't get what is formulation and position marker.
 I can't quite grep states in .output file from running `bison -v` on your grammar (pages 9-10).